Estimated time to read: 4 minutes

 The numbers back up this bold statement.
 It is estimated that 10% of all electricity consumed by the manufacturing industry is used for compressed air.

 One of the reasons compressed air has become so indispensable is its versatility.
 Just about every industry relies on compressed air in some form.
-You’ll find it used everywhere from manufacturing plants to cars, ships and trains, construction sites to hospitals, compressed air is used all around it.
+You’ll find it used everywhere from manufacturing plants for cars, to ships and trains, or construction sites and hospitals.

 With so many different applications, it also makes sense that there are many different types of air compressors.
-After all, the small and quiet compressor that powers a dentist’s drill should not be the same as the industrial compressor that keeps an entire manufacturing plant going.
+After all, the small, quiet compressor powering a dentist’s drill should not be the same as the industrial compressor that keeps an entire manufacturing plant going.

-- Dynamic compressors achieve the required rise in pressure by accelerating the air (or gas) with an impeller and then slowing it down in a diffuser.
+Dynamic compressors achieve the required rise in pressure by accelerating the air (or gas) with an impeller and then slowing it down in a diffuser.
 Dynamic compressors are primarily used for operations and applications that require very high volumes of air.

-Rotary screw compressors are more advanced.
+· Rotary screw compressors are more advanced.
 They use rotors to move air into increasingly small areas.
-The total cost of ownership.
-They are more energy efficient and can produce a lot more compressed air.
+The total cost of ownership is quite low.
+They’re more energy efficient and produce more compressed air.

-1-stage or 2-stage piston compressors: Piston compressors come in two versions and are available either as 1-stage or 2-stage models.
-For small jobs that do not require a continuous air supply, a less expensive 1-stage version will do.
-However, to operate high-powered tools and guarantee a continuous supply of compressed air, a 2-stage piston is probably a better solution.
+Piston compressors come in two versions and are available either as single-stage or two-stage models.
+For small jobs that do not require a continuous air supply, a less expensive single-stage version will do.
+However, if you’re operating high-powered tools and need a continuous supply of compressed air, a two-stage piston air compressor is probably a better solution.

 Belt drive versus direct drive: Belt-driven compressors are a better choice when reliability, ease of operation, cost-effectiveness and power matter most.
 If applications call for the compressor to adjust its speed and power, however, a direct drive is usually preferable.

-Which brings us to the difference between fixed-speed and variable speed drive compressors.
+This brings us to the difference between fixed-speed and variable speed drive compressors.
 As their name indicates, fixed-speed models only have one speed.
-That works well for applications or operations that require a steady flow of air (of course, the output of the compressor would still have to be matched to the demand in order to not waste energy).
+They’re perfect for applications or operations that require a steady flow of air.
+Match the output of the compressor to the demand and you’re set.

-However, it is very inefficient if a production site has a fluctuating air demand.
-In those cases, variable speed drive compressors are a much better option.
-Their initial price tag is higher but, because they consume much less energy by matching the compressor speed to the air demand, they are much more efficient and offer a significantly lower cost of ownership.
+What if your production site has a fluctuating air demand?
+A variable-speed drive compressor may be a better option.
+The purchase price is higher.
+Afterwards, they consume much less energy by matching the compressor speed to the air demand.
+As such, they are much more efficient and offer a significantly lower cost of ownership.